StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/export-a-dashboard.md

 This topic provides step-by-step instructions for exporting a [dashboard](about-dashboards.md) in TheHive.

-The export file is a JSON file that can be [imported](import-a-dashboard.md) into another organization or TheHive instance for sharing.
+You can [import](import-a-dashboard.md) the exported JSON file, into another organization or TheHive instance for sharing.

 ## Procedure